joel1di1/android-google-plus-omniauth-tutorial/README.md

 - replace the `BASE_URL` config field by your server url.
 - replace the `GOOGLE_SERVER_CLIENT_ID` config field by your web application client id.

-The project use gradle.
+The project uses gradle.
 You can either build it with gradle and run it on your android device manually, or open it with AndroidStudio and run it directly from there.

 ##The flow